esmf-org/nuopc-app-prototypes/ESMX_SingleModelInJuliaProto/README.md

 Files that are needed for the integration into ESMF's automated testing infrastructure for regression testing.
 For this example, ESMX-related pieces are considered secondary artifacts, since the main purpose of the example is to demonstrate coupling a Julia-based component.
 These artifacts might be interesting to look at, but are less central to the concepts and patterns that this prototype is demonstrating.

 - `Makefile`         - GNU Makefile that defines targets that are used by the automated ESMF regression testing script.
 These targets can also be used to build and run this prototype manually.
 - `esmxBuildDL.yaml` - Standard ESMX YAML file describing the build dependencies of the `esmx_app` (the executable) on SiMoCoJulia via the dynamic loading at run-time approach.
+Note that this contains some Julia-specific pieces needed for the ESMX build.
 - `esmxRunDL.yaml`   - Standard ESMX YAML file describing the run configuration suitable for the dynamic loading at run-time approach.

 ## Usage